twbs/bootstrap/js/tests/README.md

 ## Code coverage

-Currently, we try to make sure at least 80% of code is covered by tests.

-So, to be sure your changes are compliant with this limit, you can run `npm run js-compile && npm run js-test` and open the file in `js/coverage/lcov-report/index.html`.

-You'll see the code coverage for each of our plugins, you can see more details when you select a plugin and make sure your change is fully covered by a unit test.
+Currently we're aiming for at least 80% test coverage for our code.
+To ensure your changes meet or exceed this limit, run `npm run js-compile && npm run js-test` and open the file in `js/coverage/lcov-report/index.html` to see the code coverage for each plugin.
+See more details when you select a plugin and ensure your change is fully covered by unit tests.

 ### Example tests